White-On/linkify_obsidian/README.md

-Here's a basic `README.md` for your Python script that automates the creation of backlinks in Obsidian:

----

 # Obsidian Backlink Automation Script

 This Python script automates the creation of backlinks in [Obsidian](https://obsidian.md/), a powerful note-taking application that uses plain text Markdown files.
 Backlinks are essential in Obsidian for connecting ideas and building a network of interconnected notes, making it easier to navigate your knowledge base.